termly/apidocs/error_object.md

 ## Not authorized

-The API key does not have the correct role to complete 1 or more of the requested actions.
-Even if some of the requests would have been successful if 1 of the requests is not authorized the entire request will fail.
+The API key does not have the correct role to complete one or more of the requested actions.
+Even if some of the requests would have been successful if one of the requests is not authorized the entire request will fail.

-### Response

 ```JSON
 {